setiawansandi/Time-Series-Augmentation-with-SSA/readme.md

     <Sample Name><Seperator><Identifier>
     ```

-    - <Sample Name> - Name of the sample.
+    - <Sample Name> - Name of the sample (determine which score the file belongs to).

     - <Seperator> - Seperator _symbol_ to set apart between name and identifier.

       - Valid separator: [ _ . \s - ) ( ]

-    - <Identifier> - ID of the sample if multiple data are collected for that sample (can be omited if there is only one data per sample).
+    - <Identifier> - ID of the sample if multiple data are collected for that sample (can be omited if there is only one set of data per sample).

-    - Valid e.g: P02_TS_2.csv, Sample_1.txt, or s1.csv
+    - Valid e.g.: P02_TS_2.csv, good(1).txt, bad(5).csv, data1-0 or s1.csv

   - #### Content